-If you have excellent credit, and want to use the best credit card available to you, then you may be in the market for a premium credit card.
+If you have excellent credit and want to use the best credit card available to you, then you may be in the market for the best premium credit cards.
 These are cards that boast a wide range of rewards, perks and benefits, but require the payment of an annual fee that is more than $200.
 The rewards can be worth the fee, if you know how to use them.

 High-end credit cards are known for lavishing account holders with a long list of features, beginning with rewards.
 Premium credit cards will typically offer rewards for spending in the form of points or miles rather than cash back.
 These may be airline miles or points with a hotel rewards program, or they could be points in a bank rewards program that can be transferred to airline miles or hotel rewards.